TinyTank800/TinyLives/README.md

 # **About**

 Want to give your players a challenge?
-Why not limit the lives they get like hardcore but maybe with a few more lives.
-Well this plugin is for you.
-Inspired by the popular series called the 3rd Life(Third Life/Last Life) Series by Grian, this plugin takes the idea and makes it usable on spigot servers with tons of customization and not limited to 3 lives!
+Why not limit the lives they get like hardcore but with a twist!
+Inspired by the popular series called the 3rd Life(Third Life/Last Life/Limited Life) Series by Grian, this plugin takes those ideas and makes it usable on spigot servers with tons of customization and is not limited to 3 lives!

 * Lightweight
 * PlaceholderAPI support